Rent safe and private dog parks hosted by locals

 It’s normal for puppies to explore the world with their mouths

 Coprophagia is a pretty common problem in puppies.
 They usually grow out of it so long as they have a healthy environment and proper nutrition!
-What that means for you as an owner: If you recently brought your young dog home and they’re trying to eat feces, you don’t need to be too concerned.
+What that means for you as a pet parent: If you recently brought your young dog home and they’re trying to eat feces, you don’t need to be too concerned.

 Dogs are naturally scavengers